-Swift Creek Trail is a 7 mile heavily trafficked trail located near Afton, Wyoming that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and is accessible from June until October.
+Swift Creek Trail is a 4.7 mile heavily trafficked out and back trail located near Afton, Wyoming that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking and is best used from June until October.

 Directions from Afton: Take 2nd Ave. east from Hwy.
 89. Continue on County Road 138 (Swift Creek Canyon) to the Forest boundary.
 Continue on Swift Creek Road #10211 to road end, and park in west parking lot.
 Watch for sign directing left up the slope.